More layoffs at Wisconsin State Journal

 “Morale has not been in a good place over the last year,” the employee says.
 “There have been a number of people who have left the paper that [management] just haven’t been replacing.
 And when you take two guys like Chris and Steve — who were popular in the newsroom, and well-respected, who had a ton of experience and worked well with others — it just makes things all the more difficult.”

 The employee says the State Journal newsroom has shrunk significantly over the past year due to attrition.
 Recent voluntary departures include suburbs reporter Jeff Glaze, business reporter Larry Avila and religion reporter Doug Erickson — whose positions have not been filled.
 Sources also revealed that Nico Savidge, who covers higher education, is leaving the paper voluntarily later this month.
-Mark Sommerhauser, who currently covers the state Capitol along with Molly Beck and Matthew DeFour, will be moving to Savidge’s old beat.
-“It’s definitely worth noting that with Mark covering higher education, that’s one less person in the state Capitol and one less set of eyes on state government,” the employee says.
+Mark Sommerhauser, who currently covers the state Capitol along with Molly Beck and Matthew DeFour, will be covering Savidge's old beat in addition to continuing to cover politics, according to a Nov.
+7 tweet.

 There have been other recent departures on the features and copy desks, where duties have been spread among the remaining employees.
 In a major 2015 shakeup, the paper laid off columnist Doug Moe, sports writers Andy Baggot and Dennis Semrau and reporter and sports copy editor Brandon Storlie.
 “You’re seeing a very good newsroom just steadily shrinking, and there’s not a feeling that things are getting better,” the employee says.
 “Frankly, it feels like things are getting worse.”

-Note: Editor's note: This story has been corrected to reflect Mark Sommerhauser's position.